21 Smart Ways to Get Paid to Exercise

 You can redeem your Sweatcoins for PayPal Cash or Amazon credit, but there are also high-ticket prizes you can claim like vacations or personal gym equipment.

-Because Sweatcoins is attempting to be a cryptocurrency, you might encounter scammers who attempt to steal your Sweatcoins.
-This is common in the cryptocurrency space, and the best way to avoid it is to not send your Sweatcoins to other users.
+Because Sweatcoins is building in the cryptocurrency space, you might encounter scammers who attempt to steal your Sweatcoins or SWEAT.
+This is common in the world of cryptocurrencies, and the best way to avoid it is to not send your Sweatcoins to other users.

 4. StepBet: Turn Your Own Money into Extra Money

 StepBet is another app that helps you get active by betting on yourself.
 When you first set up your profile, StepBet will gather data from your existing apps, like Fitbit or Apple Health.
 Then, it will set a personalized step goal for you.
 You can enter different betting pools, with the average bet being $40.